kumarav1nash/Av1nashOnGit.github.io/Work Stuff/New Email Product Demo.md

 - **Code Coverage Monitoring:** Jacoco has been integrated to monitor code coverage, which currently stands at 50%.

-- **Built-in Monitoring:** The system Will includes monitoring by design.
+- **Built-in Scheduler Monitoring:** The system Will includes monitoring by design.
 Meaning Every Scheduler State will be send to respective team every time it runs.
 #### What’s Completed

 - **API-Based Email Services:**